1. Home

 Vaccination is the best protection against hepatitis B and its complications.

-Hepatitis A and hepatitis B are liver infections caused by 2 different viruses: the hepatitis A virus and the hepatitis B virus.
-The vaccine is very effective in preventing both infections.
+Hepatitis B is a liver infection caused by the hepatitis B virus.
+The vaccine is very effective in preventing the infection.

 Duration of protection